Vivajimenez/Elk-Stack-Project1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 The configuration is much quicker than when done manually.
 Ansible can be run by the command line and its preferred to install and configure through here because it minimizes potential errors.
+Ansible enables automation.

 The playbook implements the following tasks: